 Canine Good Citizen Evaluator, CHIC Certified, Puppy Culture Breeder, Avidog Transformational Puppy Rearing, CCPDT-KA (Certification Council for Professional Dog Trainers), Avidog Associate.

-Kylie has been a member of Good Dog for over 4 years
+Kylie has been a member of Good Dog for almost 5 years

 Kylie was screened for responsible practices and has been a member since 2021.